Craigharrison79/MS2-Quiz-Game/README.md

 ### Color Scheme

-The colour scheme - I wanted to keep the game clean looking and not uses to many colours.
-The midnight green was a nice starting colour as it's a good dark colour that still pop a little without overwhelming the users eyes.
-Orange was a nice pop of colour to give contrast to the  background and also give the user a simple indicator of were to look.
-The cadet blue is again a nice clean different in colour to help indicate the buttons on the page.
+The colour scheme - I wanted to keep the game clean looking and not uses too many colours.
+The midnight green was a nice starting colour as it's a good dark colour that still pops a little without overwhelming the user's eyes.
+Orange was a nice pop of colour to contrast the background and give the user a simple indicator of where to look.
+The cadet blue is again a nice clean difference in colour to help indicate the buttons on the page.

 ![Colour Scheme](assets/documents/images/colour-scheme.png)

 ### Image

- - Landing Page the two images are from
+ Landing Page, the two images are from
-    - [undraw](https://undraw.co/illustrations): Around the world but I remove the figure to just have the world in [figma](https://www.figma.com) this was then export to a svg "world.svg".
+    - [undraw](https://undraw.co/illustrations): Around the world but I remove the figure to just have the world in [figma](https://www.figma.com) this was then export to an SVG "world.
+SVG".
-    - [handz 3D](https://www.handz.design/): A package of different hands that I made into a image also in figma and export it to svg "handz.svg".
+    - [handz 3D](https://www.handz.design/): A package of different hands that I made into an image also in Figma and export it to SVG "hands.
+SVG".
 # Features

 - #### Landing Page or menu